partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 >>
 ```

+**Remark:**

-Remark: Notice that the partition produced is a list, but the order of the elements in the produced partition list is arbitrary.
+Notice that the partition variable `p` is a list, but the order of the elements in `p` is nondeterministic.

-Example 1.2.3: Window specification with `ORDER BY` only
+Example 1.3.1: Window specification with `ORDER BY` only

 ```sql
 WINDOWED (ORDER BY stock.price) PARTITION AS p AT pos